 Following an acute overdosage, toxicity may result from hydrocodone or acetaminophen.

-Naloxone, a narcotic antagonist, can reverse respiratory depression and coma associated with opioid overdose.
-Naloxone hydrochloride 0.4 mg to 2 mg is given parenterally.
-Since the duration of action of hydrocodone may exceed that of the naloxone, the patient should be kept under continuous surveillance and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
+For hydrocodone overdose, primary attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and the institution of assisted or controlled ventilation.
+The narcotic antagonist naloxone hydrochloride is a specific antidote against respiratory depression which may result from overdosage or unusual sensitivity to narcotics, including hydrocodone.
+Since the duration of action of hydrocodone may exceed that of the antagonist, the patient should be kept under continued surveillance, and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
 A narcotic antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.

-NORCO (hydrocodone bitartrate and acetaminophen) ® should not be administered to patients who have previously exhibited hypersensitivity to hydrocodone or acetaminophen.
+NORCO should not be administered to patients who have previously exhibited hypersensitivity to hydrocodone or acetaminophen.

 Patients known to be hypersensitive to other opioids may exhibit cross-sensitivity to hydrocodone.This monograph has been modified to include the generic and brand name in many instances.